Easy Key Lime Pie

 Lime wedges to juice for key lime pie

-• Beat the egg yolks until they are thick and turn to a light yellow.
+• Whisk the egg yolks until they are thick and turn to a light yellow.
 Use a stand mixer or an electric mixer.
 Slowly add sweetened condensed milk while mixing on a low speed.

 Eggs in a large bowl to be mixed to make filling for key lime pie